yoyoberenguer/EPROM/README.md

 ### Frequency Generator

-The prototype will have different source of clocks to help troobleshooting is necessary.
+The prototype will have different source of clocks to help troobleshooting.

 The board will have a Schmitt trigger oscillator with an adjustable resistor to have a wide range of frequencies available (time constant given by R1 x C1).
 A (32768khz) quarkz frequency oscillator for very accurate cycles using a Schmitt trigger CD40106BE chip.